Developing Solutions for Developing Countries Product Development Competition

 Eligibility

 Teams for this competition should have at least one Institute of Food Technologists student member at the time of submission.
 All team members must be students enrolled in the fall semester of the competition year.
-There may be only 5 submissions from each institution.
-Complete eligibility details will be included in the competition guidelines document, which will be available later this year.
+There may be only five submissions from each institution.
+Complete eligibility details are included in the competition guidelines document.

 Competition Chair